Not everyone knows what "mindset" means or why it counts.

 Emotional intelligence

-Growth in poker starts with making thoughts, feelings, reactions, and behavior a priority as you study one of the most difficult people games ever invented.
-Moving well beyond managing tilt, mental-game training is foundational because in the end, we compete against ourselves.
+Your growth as a player starts with making thoughts, feelings, and behavior a priority as you study one of the most difficult people games ever invented.
+Moving beyond managing tilt, mental-game training is foundational because in the end, we compete against ourselves.

-Ideally we advance through a focused, disciplined, athletic perspective.
-When we're fully present, and paying closer attention, we lay the groundwork for less pain, more joy, and different outcomes.
+Ideally you advance through an athletic perspective.
+When you're fully present, and paying closer attention, you lay the groundwork for less pain, more joy, and new potential.

-There’s nothing automatic about mental fitness.
+There’s nothing automatic about a strong mental game.
 These are muscles we grow.
-Poker games are the gym.
-Our mind does the reps.
-Practice is all.
+Sessions are the gym.
+Our mind does the reps and practice is all.

 Mindset training in live cash

-Based on years of training with mental-game legend Tommy Angelo, I take inspiration from Buddhist principles which can deliver less pain and more creativity.
-Beyond "stay calm and do the best you can," actionable mental-game strategies are not just for poker's elite.
+Based on years of training with mental-game legend Tommy Angelo, I take inspiration from Buddhist principles which can deliver less discomfort and more creativity.
+Beyond "stay calm and do the best you can," actionable mindset strategies are not just for poker's elite.
 Mindset is a peeled onion whose layers require time to explore and master.

-There is a defined path to still the mind and slow the tougher moments so you feel more in control with stronger lines.
+There is a defined path to still the mind and slow the tougher moments so you feel more in control and take stronger lines.
 I help clients fine-tune performance in areas that include:

 I've studied poker for over a decade, and can suggest training materials including books, videos, articles, podcasts, and streams.
 As a start, you might explore "Zen and the Art of Poker" and Jason Su's "The Joy of Poker"—two masterworks in advanced mindset work.